 In June 2016, Michael joined the Title IX Office as a Title IX Investigator.
 His primary role is to manage the day-to-day responsibilities associated with the University’s Title IX compliance obligations.
 Michael conducts neutral investigations regarding complaints alleging sexual harassment, sexual assault, sexual misconduct, and relationship violence as well as collaborates with the Title IX Coordinator to assess and ensure the safety of the impacted student and/or community.

-Sarah joined the Title IX department part time in November 2015, serving as a prevention educator.
-In March 2016, she was hired as the full-time Training and Prevention Specialist.
+Elizabeth joined the Title IX department June of 2017, serving as the full-time Training and Prevention Specialist.
 She is available to provide and coordinate trainings, presentations, group discussions and additional resources around the prevention of sexual assault and interpersonal violence, including Title IX policy, procedures, and resources available.
-Sarah works on campus to lessen the stigma surrounding power-based violence, and advises the It’s On Us Student Advisory Council in addition to the Sexual Assault Advisory Board.
+Elizabeth works on campus to lessen the stigma and challenge the stereotypes surrounding power-based violence.
+She also advises the It’s On Us Student Advisory Council in addition to the Sexual Assault Advisory Board.

 Brianna joined the Title IX Office in June 2016 as an administrative manager.
 She coordinates all internal, operational aspects of services provided by the Title IX Office and supports the Title IX Coordinator in an administrative capacity.